DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

       below formats \[ we have Debian format as well because few might want to fetch the configurations on Debian systems as well, and I see no harm in keeping an additional format ].

+      Note: This is the first version of Peux Fetcher, released as a beta to test the crowd and weirdness in the application.
+The package in itself is stable and ready to use.
+Even we have not discovered any weirdness in the application, but over time, only after extensive usage, we would be able to uncover the loopholes within the app.
     actions:
       - label: .appimage
         url: >-